 HERE ARE A WHOLE BUNCH MORE!
 They aren't properly edited yet, some are gridded and so on, but just to show the breadth and difference/similarity.
 There might be some repeats, and many aren't yet edited for C&D.

 Des Choses du Carmel

 Then, I couldn't resist showing the relationship to this work, which I made at Musée Niépce right after graduate school, and where the bed took center.
 Hmmmmm!?
-This was shown as a single line of prints at the museum, but I also made it as a book.
+It’s original presentation is a book, but was shown as a single line of prints at the museum.
 It's not easy to tell, but imagine the negative white spaces are the "blank pages".
-I haven't show but a few images from this in the States, it just got buried underneath new projects.